iqrasafdarr/MedVisionAI/README.md

 * segmentation overlays
 * explanation consistency analysis

----

 ## Cross-Dataset Validation

-Evaluate the trained models on independent datasets to assess robustness and generalization beyond the training distribution.
+Evaluate trained models on independent datasets to assess robustness and generalization beyond the development dataset.

----

 ## Human-in-the-Loop Evaluation

-Future research should investigate how AI outputs can assist expert workflows while keeping human oversight central to decision-making.
+Investigate how AI outputs can assist expert workflows while maintaining human oversight as a central component of decision-making.

 ---